 Complaints demographics

-We have now linked our complaints data to Adult Social Cares case management system, which has enabled us to capture demographic information.
+We have now linked our complaints data to Adult Social Care’s case management system, which has enabled us to capture demographic information.
 The demographic information provided below, is representative of the information held on our case management system against the individual drawing on care and support.

 Overview of complaints by ward.